dartsidedev/grind75/README.md

 If the current number and none of the map entries add up to the target number, add the number to the map.
 Continue until solution is found.

 Complexity.
+n is the number of elements in the list.
 Time O(n), as you might iterate over the whole list.
 Space O(n) you need a map.

 Other solutions:
 1. Brute force: double loop, return when hit target.
 Time O(n^2), space O(1).